 For God was pleased to have all his fullness dwell in him, and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.
 Once you were alienated from God and were enemies in your minds because of your evil behaviour.
 But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation– (Colossians 1:19-22 NIV)

 Because of Jesus’ death on the cross and His subsequent resurrection, Jesus defeated death once and for all.
 The sacrifice of Jesus demonstrated the price of sin being paid, the resurrection demonstrated that this price had been accepted by God the Father.

 The reason my Father loves me is that I lay down my life–only to take it up again.
 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
 This command I received from my Father.”
 (John 10:17-18 NIV)

-This is the power of the cross – through the cross we have new life, a life that will never be subject to death.
+This is the power of the cross – through the cross, we have new life in relationship with our Creator with the promise of an eternity in heaven.
 Satan thought he had won the victory when Jesus died.
 In fact, the opposite was true – Satan was defeated: